THE MANDATE OF THE TRUTH RECONCILIATION AND REPARATION COMMISSION.

 A national reparations program will be informed by TRRC investigations and community outreach.
 The reparations program will be based on broad consultations with the victims’ community, civil society and experts.
 In many cases, reparations will take a symbolic and community-based form such as assistance with medical needs, educational opportunities, memorialization and community services rather than cash sums.
 To the fullest extent possible, TRRC will help ensure the Gambian government makes these reparations available to victims and their close relatives in a timely, equitable and consultative manner.

 Prosecutions of persons who bear the greatest responsibility for human rights violations is a goal linked to the TRRC mandate.
 The TRRC will be responsible for evaluating perpetrator testimony and recommending prosecutions or amnesty based on accounts of victims, perpetrators and witnesses as well as thorough investigations into these cases.
 The TRRC may recommend amnesty to a person making a full disclosure of his or her involvement in human rights violations or abuses.
-Amnesty will only be applied in consultation with victims of the applicant’s crimes and cannot be applied to grave violations of human rights such as torture, forced disappearance or severe acts of sexual violence.
+Amnesty will only be applied in consultation with victims of the applicant’s crimes and cannot be applied to grave violations of human rights such as torture, forced disappearance or sexual violence.

 Supporting reconciliation between individuals and at a national level is a long-term goal of the TRRC.
 Achieving reconciliation is a long process that will be led by Gambian citizens.
 Reconciliation cannot be imposed on the anyone and it cannot be premised on insisting victims forgive those who wronged them.
 What reconciliation means to Gambians and how it will be reached cannot be decided on behalf of victims nor of the country at large.
 It is a road we must walk together.
 TRRC will work with communities to support community reconciliation, memorialization, local memory and dialogue initiatives according to the expressed wishes of the community itself.
 The commission will seek assistance of traditional and religious leaders to facilitate reconciliation and healing.